qlcchain/qlcchain.github.io/docs/zh/api/rpc/settlement.md

         - `contract`: settlement contract details
         - `total`:  partyA and partyB's summary report
           - `partyA`: from party A's view, sending success is a success, otherwise is a failure.
+            - `matching`: CDR status for both Party A and Party B, status of both parties are sucessful is a sucess, otherwise is a failure
+            - `orphan`: only find Party A or Party B's CDR status
           - `partyB`: from party B's view, sending success is a success, otherwise is a failure.
             - `matching`: CDR status for both Party A and Party B, status of both parties are sucessful is a sucess, otherwise is a failure
             - `orphan`: only find Party A or Party B's CDR status
         - `records`: grouped by sender, same as total